Scarabaeus1031/NEXAH/README.md

 ## 🧪 Method & Validation (Summary)

-The reported early detection results are based on time-domain simulations of IEEE benchmark systems using standard power system models.
+The reported early detection results are based on deterministic time-domain simulations of standard IEEE benchmark systems.

-### Setup
+### Simulation Setup

 - Test systems: IEEE 118, 300, 1354, 9241 (PEGASE)
 - Simulation type: time-domain dynamic simulation
-- Input data: voltage magnitude, system state variables
+- Input variables: voltage magnitude and system state variables
-- No external or learned data used
+- No external datasets or machine learning models are used

+All simulations are executed under consistent conditions across systems to allow direct comparison.

+---

+### Definition of Collapse (Classical Baseline)

+Voltage collapse is defined as the first time step at which the system enters a rapid and sustained voltage decline, operationalized as:

+- a voltage magnitude drop below a predefined threshold (e.g. 0.7 p.u.), or
+- the onset of irreversible voltage decay across the system

+This definition is consistent with standard voltage-based stability monitoring practices.

+---

-### Classical Baseline
+### Classical Detection Reference

-The comparison is made against standard voltage-based collapse detection:
+The baseline comparison uses conventional voltage-based indicators:

-- voltage threshold violation
+- voltage threshold violations
 - rapid voltage drop (collapse onset)
-- conventional monitoring signals
+- standard monitoring signals derived from system state evolution

+No structural or geometric information is used in the baseline.

+---

-### NEXAH Signals
+### NEXAH Structural Signals

-NEXAH derives structural indicators directly from simulation outputs:
+NEXAH derives structural indicators directly from the simulated system dynamics.

-- coherence (aggregate structural alignment metric)
-- switch signal (derivative-based transition indicator)
-- trajectory structure in reduced state space
+Key signals include:

+- **coherence**
+  → an aggregate structural alignment metric computed from system-wide state variables

+- **switch signal**
+  → a derivative-based indicator capturing rapid transitions in system behavior

+- **trajectory structure**
+  → the evolution of system states in a reduced-dimensional representation

-These signals are computed deterministically and require no parameter fitting.
+All signals are computed deterministically from simulation outputs without parameter fitting or learned components.

-### Measurement of Lead Time

-- collapse time (classical): defined by voltage breakdown
+---

+### Detection Criterion

+- **Classical detection time**:
+  first occurrence of collapse based on voltage-based criteria

+- **NEXAH detection time**:
-- NEXAH detection time: first consistent structural transition signal
+  first occurrence of a persistent structural transition signal (coherence drop / switch activation)

-- lead time = difference between these two timestamps
+- **Lead time**:
+  difference between NEXAH detection time and classical collapse time

+---

+### Observed Results

+Across the tested IEEE systems, NEXAH consistently identifies structural transitions prior to classical voltage collapse.

-The observed ~43.9 seconds lead time is consistent across tested systems.
+Under the tested conditions, the observed lead time is approximately **43.9 seconds**.

+---

 ### Reproducibility

-- all experiments are based on standard IEEE test cases
+- All experiments are based on publicly available IEEE benchmark systems
-- full pipeline and outputs are available in the repository
+- The full simulation pipeline and generated outputs are included in the repository
-- results can be reproduced using the provided scripts
+- Results can be reproduced using the provided scripts and configuration

+---

+### Limitations

+- Results are currently validated under fixed simulation conditions
+- Sensitivity to varying load profiles, disturbances, and parameter changes is under investigation
+- The structural indicators are not yet mapped to physical control actions

+Further validation is ongoing to assess robustness across broader operating scenarios.

 ---